 Background

-The World Bank is implemented the East Africa Tourism Cross Border Collaboration projects under Trust Fund *** to support the implementation of cross border tourism promotion initiatives in Rwanda, Kenya, and Uganda.
+The World Bank has implemented the East Africa Tourism Cross Border Collaboration projects under Trust Fund *** to support the implementation of cross border tourism promotion initiatives in Rwanda, Kenya, and Uganda.
 The Heads of State of the Republics of Rwanda, Uganda, and Kenya have recently signed an agreement to collaborate on cross-border initiatives for tourism and trade development including the implementation of a single tourist visa system, sub-regional approach to air connectivity and the creation of a regional tourism branding initiative.
 The initiatives will improve the liberalization of trade in services by facilitating the movement of persons across country borders for tourism and trade.
 The three partner countries, under the East Africa (EA) banner, have made significant progress and have agreed on a platform that will allow for a multi-county tourist visa to be implemented starting on January 1, 2014.
 This initiative is seen as a pilot for the region and it is expected that following the strides achieved in cross-border collaboration by Rwanda, Kenya and Uganda that other East Africa Community (EAC) countries will join the initiative.

 However, the partners have also faced challenges in engaging other EAC countries and expanding the collaborative process throughout the region.
 There has been hesitancy among some EAC countries to join in the single tourist visa system.
 Reasons include the threat of lost visa income, the undervaluation of increase tourist spending, the inability to adequately promote the visa, the lack of regional itineraries and air connectivity, etc. Representatives from the Tourism Division of the Rwanda Development Board approached the World Bank for support on the evaluation of the new visa system on behalf of all partner countries.
 Rwanda, Kenya, and Uganda are eager to expand the visa system to the whole EAC and require solid research and information to provide a persuasive case to encourage the remaining countries to join.
 Illustrating the impact, economic and otherwise, will assist in building greater collaboration across the region.
-This project seeks to better understand these threats so that tourism collaboration can grow across the region and include all EAC countries.
+This project seeks to better understand these challenges so that tourism collaboration can grow across the region and include all EAC countries.

-Through the easing or removal of travel and visa restrictions and the harmonization of immigration procedures for tourists and workers, the implementation of the single visa system will lead to the facilitation of travel services and will support the adoption of regional labor resulting in increased market share and industry competitiveness from world tourism revenues for all East Africa Community Countries.
+Through the easing or removal of travel and visa restrictions and the harmonization of immigration procedures for tourists and workers, the implementation of the single visa system will lead to the facilitation of travel services and will support the adoption of regional labor mobility, resulting in increased market share and industry competitiveness.
+Participant countries will capitalize on increased tourism revenue that more than offsets any potential losses from local visa income.
+In addition, a regional EAC visa offers local businesses the opportunity to expand into markets that were otherwise prohibited, thus, fostering entrepreneurial mobilization.

 Project Objective

-The objective of this project is to support Kenya, Uganda, and Rwanda Visa in cross-border collaboration by providing just in time assistance to support the implementation, expansion and awareness building of the single joint visa and the increased understanding of the regional air transport sector.
+The objective of this project is to support Kenya, Uganda, and Rwanda Visa in cross-border collaboration by providing just-in-time assistance to support the implementation, expansion and awareness building of the single joint visa and the increased understanding of the regional air transport sector.

 Project Activities